nmmmnu/HM4/README.md

 - Value can be added using **PFADD**.
 If the key does not exists or contains different information, it is overwritten.

-- Cardinality is estimated using **PFCOUNT**.
-It can be called with zero, one or up to 5 keys.
+- Cardinality can be estimated using **PFCOUNT**.
+It can be called with zero, one or up to 5 keys / HLL sets.
   If more than one key is supplied, a HLL union is performed and result is returned.

       redis> pfadd a john